Arteriovenous malformation in the adult mouse brain resembling the human disease

 Digital Object Identifier (DOI)

 Walker, Espen J.; Su, Hua; Shen, Fanxia; Choi, Eun Jung; Oh, S. Paul; Chen, Grant; Lawton, Michael T.; Kim, Helen; Chen, Yongmei; Chen, Wanqiu; and Young, William L., "Arteriovenous malformation in the adult mouse brain resembling the human disease" (2011).
-Neurobiology.
+Translational Neuroscience.
 683.